-Strategic Recommendation B applies to 27 assessed SHLAA sites.
-This is based on a significant area of the site (over 10%) being within Flood Zone 3a and the fact the site is proposed for more vulnerable development.
+Strategic Recommendation B applies to 33 assessed SHLAA sites.
+This is based on a significant area of a more vulnerable site being within Flood Zone 3a.
 All sites must pass both parts of the Exception Test in order to proceed (see Section 6.3 for information on the Exception Test).
-Out of the 27 sites to which Strategic Recommendation B applies, 17 sites have a significant area of the site (over 90%) within Flood Zone 3a, which will consequently be more difficult to pass the second part of the Exception Test.
+Out of the 33 sites to which Strategic Recommendation B applies, 17 sites have a significant area (over 90%) within Flood Zone 3a.